Human Ecology's latest: Mary and Carl Ice Hall

 Prepared by the College of Human Ecology

-This article was posted on Friday, October 4, 2013, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Institute of Personal Financial Planning, Kinesiology, Sensory Analysis Center.
+This article was posted on Friday, October 4, 2013, and is filed under Applied Human Sciences, Center on Aging, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology, Personal Financial Planning, Sensory Analysis Center.